felipeflorencio/SwiftJsonThemeManager/README.md

   self.myLabel.textColor = themeManager.getThemeColor(name: "textColor")
 ```

 Or you can create the way that is suppose, that is using extension making use of color pattern to use inside your project.
-And for this I created a template for your Xcode, that you can easy create from Xcode panel using this, to install the template you can easy use the python script, this this command inside your terminal, you need to be in the same folder as the python file are:
+And for this I created a template for your Xcode, that you can easy create from Xcode panel using this, to install the template you can easy use the python script, type this command inside your terminal, you need to be in the same folder as the python file are:
 ```python
   python SetupThemeExtension.py
 ```